 Q: Is there a public boat launch?

-A: Yes, there is one located in John Collins Park at 650 Lakeside Drive in East Grand Rapids.
+A: Yes, there is a public boat launch located in John Collins Park at 650 Lakeside Drive in East Grand Rapids.
 Vehicle and trailer parking is limited to street parking.

 Q: What are the public boat launch hours?

-A: Boats launch daily, between 8 a.m. to 10 p.m.
-The boat launch may be closed during special events taking place in Collins Park.
+A: Boats launch daily, between 7 a.m. to 10 p.m.
+The boat launch may be closed during special events taking place in John Collins Park.

 Q: Is there a canoe or kayak launch available?

 A: Yes, located behind the Community Center (750 Lakeside Drive) on the south end of the building.
-No motor boats are allowed.
+No trailer or boat launching is allowed.
 Canoes or kayaks must be carried from the parking lot to the launch.
 No cars allowed down the side drive leading to the launch.
-This drive is the entry and exit for public safety vehicles only.
+This drive is the entry and exit for Public Safety vehicles only.

 Q: What is polluted runoff?